surniaulula/wpsso-strip-schema-microdata/readme.txt

 <!-- /about -->

-<h3>Users Love the WPSSO SSM Add-on</h3>

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This worked great to automatically remove almost 100 invalid microdata markup hentry entries from a divi/woocommerce project, bringing the error count to 0 in Google webmaster tools.
-The WPSSO plugin suite is the best out of many SSO solutions I've tried.
-Thank you!" - [marvtech](https://wordpress.org/support/topic/works-great-where-other-solutions-fail/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "Fantastic tool and necessary if you want proper schema markup on your website.
-Many themes come with markup that is unnecessary and conflicts.
-This handles that perfectly." - [krisfannin](https://wordpress.org/support/topic/necessary-plugin-for-proper-schema-markup/)

 <h3>WPSSO Core Required</h3>

 WPSSO Strip Schema Microdata (WPSSO SSM) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.